priya182021/youtube-subscribers/README.md

 Started: in which year the channel has been started.

 # Analysis.
-as the data is misleaded by data type we need to remove commas from the values of string. so we use df[Column name].str.replace(',','').
-Now we  can change the data type to float or string.
+Since the data is misleaded by data type.
+Subscribers and Video Views are of integer format but since they contain commas Python considered it as string. we need to remove commas from the values of string. so we use df[Column name].str.replace(',','') to remove commas from string.
+Now we  can change the data type to float or integer.
-Using data Preprocessing and feature engineering found which channel is most popular, bar plot and correlation matrix.
+Using data Preprocessing and feature engineering.
+In category we observe url data so we discard that observation.
+We then find top 10  channels which are popular. also we see that T-series channel has highest number of views. we plot barplot for top 5 Categories.
+Also according to start year, how the channel has become popular we observe it by barplot. correlation matrix is discovered.